xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 If the leading character is  a  single  one,  as  in  the  `;` of assembly language, then we're essentially done.
-If  it's  a two-character token, as in the `--`  of  Ada, we need only modify the tests  within  GetChar.
+If  it's  a two-character token, as in the `--`  of  Ada, we need only modify the tests  within  `GetChar`.
 Either way, it's an easier problem than the balanced case.